 A few decades later, a representative of Silicon Generation arrived by Lightway, and declared eir intention to "rescue" them.
 As it turned out, the most intelligent of the Amphista had been able to scour the Net and get in contact with Silicon Generation.
 The colonists were all too happy to be absolved of responsibility for the awkward sentient rights issue they were skirting, and soon after the representative returned to Silicon Generation with the Amphista in tow.

-There, they were provolved to full sentience by their fellow vecs in accordance with Bot Marxism and became one of the hundreds of clades living a self-determined productive life around Cog.
-In the Amphista's case they continued to build exotic habitat designs, either for the fellow vecs, or as opensource designs shared over the Known Net.
-They quickly spread across
+There, they were provolved to full sentience by their fellow vecs, in accordance with Bot Marxism, and became one of the hundreds of clades living a self-determined and productive life around Cog.
+In the Amphista's case they continued to build exotic habitat designs, either for the fellow vecs, or as open-source designs shared over the Known Net.
+They quickly spread across the Inner Sphere, building their distinctive structures in many systems for a range of clients.

 The Amphista's designers settled on a flexible, serpentine shape.
-That structure is stronger than ufog, but can still highly adaptable, and can function in a wide range of environments and situation.
+That structure is stronger than ufog, but is highly adaptable, and can change its characteristics rapidly.
+This allows the Amphista to function well in a wide range of environments and situations.

 Amphista vary in size from 2 metres long and 10 centimetres wide to 10 metres long and 50 cm wide (for a relaxed individual).
-The skin is usually a dark, iridescent grey — it consists of a thin but tough integument (the composition of which can be changed according to environment — the original Amphista were built to withstand a Cytherean atmosphere).
+Smaller and larger examples are sometimes produced for specialised uses.
+The skin is usually a dark, iridescent grey; it consists of a thin but tough integument (the composition of which can be changed according to environment - the original Amphista were built to withstand a Cytherean atmosphere).
 The integument covers a thick layer of braided muscles and tension batteries, which in turns covers the brain.
 At the core, beneath the brain, a cavity runs the length of the body.

 Both ends narrow gradually to form a "mouth" composed of six mandibles that provides access to the inner cavity.
-The mandibles are as flexible as the rest of the body; they peel back to open, and are capable of gripping a variety of objects, singly, in pairs, or in groups.
-Sensors and bushbot limbs sit inside on the inner surface of each mandible
+The mandibles are as flexible as the rest of the body; they peel back to open, and are capable of gripping a variety of objects; by coordinating their efforts, Amphista can manipulate objects singly, in pairs, or in groups.
+Sensors and bushbot limbs sit inside on the inner surface of each mandible, enabling fine control.

 An Amphista can carry a variety of modules inside its inner cavity.
 Common modules are containers of slaved ufog (or other modular bots), nanoforges with appropriate feedstock, additional power storage, and sometimes smaller Amphista.